Exposing a fibre-based dual-readout calorimeter to a positron beam

 \subsection{Calorimeter response equalisation}

 The second step in the calibration was the equalisation of the modules $\M{0}-\M{8}$.
 The equalisation was performed by means of nine different runs, each collected by translating the calorimeter prototype so that a beam with energy $\Ebeam = 20\ \mathrm{GeV}$ was hitting in the centre of a different module.
 The positron component of the beam was selected by making use of the auxiliary Cherenkov counters.
-Selection are applied to both counters to reject particles leaving a pedestal signal in each of them.
-The beam composition could be studied by making use of the counters and of the PS auxiliary detector: it was estimated that the Cherenkov selection yields a pure positron beam with negligible pion contamination for $\Ebeam = 20\ \mathrm{GeV}$.
+Selections are applied to both counters to reject events with a signal compatible with the pedestal in each of them.
+The beam composition could be studied by making use of the counters and of the PS auxiliary detector: it was estimated that the Cherenkov selection yields a nearly pure positron beam with a hadron contamination below 5\% for $\Ebeam = 20\ \mathrm{GeV}$.

 The equalisation procedure assumed an equal tower response to positrons, in runs where the beam is hitting the module centre.
 The individual module containment was estimated (from the simulation) to be $\epsilon_{\mathrm{module}} = 72\%$.
 We define the average scintillation (Cherenkov) response in ADC counts of a module $i$ ($i = 1,8$) to a positron beam of energy $\Ebeam$ hitting its centre as $A^{S}_{\M{i}} \left(\Ebeam\right)$ ($A^{C}_{\M{i}}\left(\Ebeam\right)$).
 The response of the module in \phe $P^{S,C}_{\M{i}} \left(\Ebeam\right)$ is obtained by multiplying $A^{S,C}_{\M{i}}$ by a constant $a_i^{S,C}$ independent of the beam energy.
 The constants $a_i^{S,C}$ are determined by imposing that